Search millions of discounted books

 Our public podcast service, paired with millions of discounted books curated into topic-themed collections, provides guidance and tools to support lifelong learning.

-Past Forward is a one-stop educational resource for articles, books, and podcasts.
+Past Forward is a 501c3 nonprofit organization.
+We are your one-stop educational resource for podcasts, books, and articles.

-We invite community leaders from academic institutions, nonprofit organizations, private corporations, and public agencies to document today, with context from our past, and learn moving forward.
+We work with community leaders from academic institutions, nonprofit organizations, private corporations, and public agencies to document today, with context from our past, and learn moving forward.

-We are transcribing and contextualizing all podcast episodes for documentation and research; cataloging and tagging curated key words and key phrases to connect podcast episodes with recommended books; and re-coding the database and design of our search application to help users find resources on topics of interest.
+We transcribe and contextualize all podcast episodes for documentation and research.
+We also catalog and tag curated key words and key phrases to connect podcast episodes with recommended books.

 Transcripts are created by a Past Forward contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of Past Forward’s programming is the audio record.